Palinurus: Later references

 Christian commentators saw "an anticipation of the sacrifice of Christ" in Palinurus – unum pro multis dabitur caput prefigures the biblical "that one man should die for the people".
 Palinurus's request to Aeneas, "save me, unconquered one, from this vile doom", "resonates with the Catholic liturgy" in the Latin translation of Psalm 58, "Deliver me, Lord, from my enemies."

 Palinurus is mentioned in Utopia by Sir Thomas More as a type of careless traveler. "'Then you're not quite right,' he replied, 'for his sailing has not been like that of Palinurus, but more that of Ulysses, or rather of Plato.
 This man, who is named Raphael.'"

 Sir Walter Scott made reference to Palinurus in his Marmion, comparing him to William Pitt the Younger, who had died while Scott was working on the poem.

 The name Palinurus was the pseudonym adopted by Cyril Connolly for The Unquiet Grave.

 The legend of Palinurus as being unburied is referenced in H. P. Lovecraft's "The Tomb".

+Derek Mahon wrote a poem 'Palinurus' on the legend.